It’s obvious to see that an organization benefits when its employees are working together synergistically.

 While email and instant messaging can be great for keeping people on the same page, you might want to host a weekly video conference so that team members can communicate via a more intimate channel.

-Check out this resource for a comprehensive list of project management tools.
+Check out our comprehensive list of project management tools.

 9. Get Feedback From Everyone